OpenOCD

 Enable or disable data scan verification checking.

-Definition: jtag/core.c:1690
+Definition: jtag/core.c:1703

-int interface_jtag_add_plain_dr_scan(int num_bits, const uint8_t *out_bits, uint8_t *in_bits, tap_state_t state)
+int interface_jtag_add_plain_ir_scan(int num_bits, const uint8_t *out_bits, uint8_t *in_bits, enum tap_state state)

 int interface_jtag_execute_queue(void)